Rommel Romato

-Rommel Romato is a Filipino diplomat and the current Consul General of the Republic of the Philippines in Jeddah, Kingdom of Saudi Arabia.
-He previously served as the Chargé d'affaires ad interim of the Republic of the Philippines to Saudi Arabia from July 2022 to February 2025.
+Rommel Ariman Romato (/fil/; born 1981) is a Filipino diplomat and the current Consul General of the Republic of the Philippines in Jeddah, Kingdom of Saudi Arabia.
+He previously served as the chargé d'affaires ad interim of the Republic of the Philippines to Saudi Arabia from July 2022 to February 2025.

 Early life and education

-Rommel Romato was born in 1981 in Marawi City, Philippines.
+Romato was born in 1981 in Marawi City, Philippines.
 He obtained a Bachelor of Arts in philosophy from the University of the Philippines Diliman where he became the first Muslim student to be elected chairperson of the UP Diliman University of Student Council.

-He gained a Master of Studies in Diplomatic Studies from the University of Oxford, specialising in public international law under the tutelage of Professor Stefan Talmon.
-During his time at Oxford, he won the Ralph Feltham Prize for his research on maritime piracy around the Horn of Africa.
+He gained a Master of Studies in Diplomatic Studies from the University of Oxford and won the Ralph Feltham Prize for his research on maritime piracy around the Horn of Africa.
+During his time at Oxford, he co-founded the Oxford Philippines Society.
 He also attended The Hague Academy of International Law.

 Career

+Romato with President Michael D. Higgins at the presentation of credentials by Ambassador Antonio Lagdameo at Áras an Uachtaráin, Dublin, April 19, 2018.

 Romato is a career member of the Foreign Service of the Philippines.
-He joined the Department of Foreign Affairs in 2009.
-From 2012 to 2013 he worked at the United Nations' International Maritime Organization on secondment from the Philippine Government.
-He was elected a Fellow of the Royal Geographical Society in London in 2013.
-From 2013 to 2019 he was a Third Secretary and Vice Consul and then Second Secretary and Consul at the Philippine Embassy in London.
-In 2021, he was assigned as Consul General at the Philippine Embassy in Riyadh.
+He joined the Department of Foreign Affairs in 2009 after serving as a legal researcher at the Office of the Ombudsman from 2004 to 2009.
+From 2012 to 2013, he was seconded to the United Nations' International Maritime Organization.
+From 2013 to 2019, he served at the Philippine Embassy in London and contributed to the establishment of Philippines studies at SOAS University of London.
+In 2021, he was assigned as Consul General at the Philippine Embassy in Riyadh, which he later led as chargé d'affaires ad interim from 2022 to 2025.

-Before joining the diplomatic service, he served as Legal Researcher of the Office of the Ombudsman of the Philippines from 2004 to 2009.